testimio/JS-interview/emitter/part1.md

 In this exercise we'll explore some design patterns in JavaScript.

-In our first exercise you will be implementing an Messenger object with two methods.
+In our first exercise you will be implementing an EventEmitter object with two methods.

 ### on